TITHI-KHAN/Clustering-Algorithm-and-Performance-Metrics/README.md

 The dendrogram function is used to visualize the hierarchical clustering result as a dendrogram.
 It takes the linkage matrix as input and creates a plot that represents the merging of clusters.

 Circos Tool

+*
+Clustering algorithms are unsupervised learning methods that do not have predefined labels.
+Therefore, these evaluation metrics are not applicable directly to clustering algorithms.

+However, you can assess the quality of clustering results using other metrics that are specific to clustering tasks.
+Here are a few commonly used metrics for evaluating clustering algorithms:

+Silhouette Score:
+The Silhouette score measures the compactness and separation of clusters.
+It ranges from -1 to 1, where higher values indicate better-defined clusters.

+Adjusted Rand Index (ARI):
+The ARI measures the similarity between the clustering result and the ground truth labels (if available).
+It ranges from -1 to 1, where values close to 1 indicate strong agreement between the clusters and the true labels.

+Homogeneity, Completeness, and V-measure:
+These metrics assess different aspects of clustering quality, including the extent to which each cluster contains only samples from a single true class (homogeneity), the extent to which all samples from a given true class are assigned to the same cluster (completeness), and their harmonic mean (V-measure).